All Products

 Choose a retrieval mode: Balance semantics and keywords

-The retrieval mode determines how the system matches a query to content in the knowledge base.
+The retrieval mode determines how the system matches a query to knowledge base content.
 Each mode has strengths suited to different scenarios.

 • Dense (vector) retrieval: Excels at understanding semantics.
-It converts both the query and documents into vectors and determines semantic relevance by calculating the similarity between these vectors.
+Converts both query and documents into vectors and determines semantic relevance by calculating vector similarity.

 • Sparse (keyword) retrieval: Excels at exact matching.
-Based on traditional term frequency models (like BM25), it calculates relevance based on the frequency and position of keywords in a document.
+Based on traditional term frequency models (like BM25), calculates relevance based on keyword frequency and position in a document.

 • Hybrid retrieval: Combines the best of both.
-It merges the results of both vector search and keyword search and re-ranks them using algorithms like Reciprocal Rank Fusion (RRF) or weighted fusion.
+Merges vector search and keyword search results and re-ranks them using algorithms like Reciprocal Rank Fusion (RRF) or weighted fusion.

 Retrieval mode